Arcziwald/currency-converter-react/README.md

 # Currency-converter-react
-This project is the next step in gaining frontend developer skills by moving your second project to React. and it was launched with [Create React App](https://github.com/facebook/create-react-app).
+This project is the next step in gaining frontend developer skills by moving your second project to React and it was launched with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo